manavchawla71/Git-Finder/README.md

 # GitHub Finder

-A small app build with React that lets you search for any GitHub user and check out his public information.
+A web app build with React that lets you search for any GitHub user and check out his public information.
 This app uses the Context API for state management-

 This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Visit the [Create React App documentation](https://facebook.github.io/create-react-app/docs/) for more information about the bootstrapping process and scripts create-react-app offers.